alevchuk/minibank/README.md

 sudo apt-get install btrfs-progs
 ```

 WARNING: any data in the SSD drives will be deleted.
-If you don't konw what your doing, try running the command without `--force` first.
+If you don't know what your doing, try running the command without `--force` first.

 Create filesystems Bitcoin and LND nodes
 ```